March 13, 2017 By College Ave Student Loans

 After comparing your college financial aid award letters from various institutions, a big part of your decision may come down to what saves you the most money.
 Even with financial aid, some students find themselves in a bind and looking for other ways to cut costs.
 If you’re going for your undergraduate degree, one way this can be done is by attending community college for the first two years of college.
 If you haven’t already, consider applying for community college, and then compare the costs to the other schools you were looking at, and you’ll likely see a big difference.
 Many community colleges have transfer agreements in place, which allow students to transfer to nearby universities once they complete their associate degree.
 You may still be able to spend the second half of your college career at the school you wanted to attend from the beginning, and this will still be the school you technically get your bachelor’s degree from – but at a fraction of the cost.
-Just do your homework first to make sure that all of your credits will transfer, and that the school you plan to transfer to .
+Just do your homework first to make sure that all of your credits will transfer, and that the school has your desired major.

 7. Ask questions.

 If you’re still unclear about the terms and conditions of any college financial aid award letter, it’s always important to reach out to the school and ask for clarification.
 For example, if you’re not sure whether a particular amount of money is being offered as aid that you don’t have to pay back or if it’s a loan, you’ll want to confirm.
 It’s also good to discuss whether you can expect to receive a similar financial aid package in future years, if there are any academic performance requirements related to the aid, and how the cost of attendance is expected to change in future years.

 8. Exploring your other options.